optimizasean/pro-essentials-workshop/src/010-typescript-in-the-build-process/016-typescript-on-ci.explainer/readme.md

 I've written a GitHub action workflow which can run on CI.
 Take a look at each comment in `.github/workflows/ci.yml` and see what's going on.

 This can run on each commit to ensure our code is type-safe.

+NOTE: This basically uses github actions to double check items on the backed through tsc for type checking before merges since CI will catch it